-Cap on land-based A cap has been introduced on the contribution that certain biofuels can make to targets in the Renewable Energy Directive.
-Biofuels and bioliquids produced from cereals and other starch-rich crops, sugars and oil crops and from certain other crops grown as main crops Directive primarily for energy purposes on agricultural land can contribute no more than 7% to target in the RED.
+Cap on land-based A cap has been introduced on the contribution that certain biofuels can make to targets in biofuels in the the Renewable Energy Directive.
+Biofuels and bioliquids produced from cereals and other Renewable Energy starch-rich crops, sugars and oil crops and from certain other crops grown as main crops Directive primarily for energy purposes on agricultural land can contribute no more than 7% to targets in the RED.
 Member States may decide on setting a lower limit in their national implementation of the RED.
 They may also choose to apply this cap to the Fuel Quality Directive target.
-Support for advanced advanced biofuels A sub-target for advanced biofuels with a reference value of 0.5% has been introduced.
-Advanced biofuels and other waste biofuels (e.g. those made from used cooking oil) are double-counted towards the 10% target for renewable energy in transport in 2020 (a feature which already applied in the RED). (a reactive will circular applied in the RED).
+Support for advanced Advanced biofuels are fuels produced from a defined list of feedstocks and feedstock biofuels and definition of categories, including cellulosic energy crops, algae and cellulosic wastes and residues. advanced biofuels A sub-target for advanced biofuels with a reference value of 0.5% has been introduced.
+Advanced biofuels and other waste biofuels (e.g. those made from used cooking oil) are double-counted towards the 10% target for renewable energy in transport in 2020 (a feature which already applied in the RED).
 Member States are to report on their progress towards their national sub-target in 2020, to assess the effectiveness of the measures introduced by the Directive.
-ILUC emissions Fuel suppliers and the European Commission are to report on emissions deriving from ILUC, 3 , but these are not included in the sustainability criteria for the biofuels or the GHG calculation methodology of the RED and FQD.
-GITO CACCULACION MECHODOLOgy of the NED and I QD.
+ILUC emissions Fuel suppliers and the European Commission are to report on emissions deriving from ILUC, but these are not included in the sustainability criteria for the biofuels or the GHG calculation methodology of the RED and FQD.
 If appropriate, the Commission shall submit legislative proposals by 31 December 2017 for introducing adjusted estimated ILUC emissions factors into the appropriate sustainability criteria of Directive 2009/28/EC.
 Use and value of ILUC Provisional estimated ILUC emission factors are provided, distinguishing between three factors categories of feedstock: cereals and other starch-rich crops, sugars and oil crops.
 These can be revised in later years to take account of technical and scientific progress.
 Low-ILUC conventional The Commission shall report, by 31 December 2017, on the possibility of setting out criteria biofuels for the identification and certification of biofuels and bioliquids with a low-ILUC risk, supplied through schemes that achieve productivity increases beyond business-as-usual, for example.
-Post-2020 support for sustainable biofuels promoting sustainable biofuels after 2020 in a technology-neutral manner, in the context of the Horizon 2030 framework for climate and energy policies.
-Changes in the The electricity from renewable energy sources consumed by electrified rail transport shall I methodology for considered to be 2.5 times the energy content of the input of electricity from renewable calculating the energy sources when accounting towards targets in the RED. contribution from other contribution from other contribution from other renewable energy The electricity from renewable energy sources consumed by electric road vehicles shall be contribution from otherThe electricity from renewable energy sources consumed by electric road vehicles shall besourcesconsidered to be five times the energy content of the input of electricity from renewable
+Post-2020 support for If appropriate, the Commission shall submit legislative proposals by 31 December 2017 for sustainable biofuels promoting sustainable biofuels after 2020 in a technology-neutral manner, in the context of the Horizon 2030 framework for climate and energy policies.
+Changes in the The electricity from renewable energy sources consumed by electrified rail transport shall be methodology for considered to be 2.5 times the energy content of the input of electricity from renewable calculating the energy sources when accounting towards targets in the RED. contribution from other renewable energy The electricity from renewable energy sources consumed by electric road vehicles shall be sources considered to be five times the energy content of the input of electricity from renewable energy sources when accounting towards targets in the RED.
+In the RED, these multiplication factors were 1 and 2.5, respectively.
+Source: CE Delft, drafted for the study 'Impact of higher levels of bio components in transport fuels in the context of the Direction 98/70/EC of the European Parliament and of the Council of 13 October 1998, relating to the quality of petrol and diesel fuels and

-Source: CE Delft, drafted for the study 'Impact of higher levels of bio components in transport fuels in the context of the Direction 98/70/EC of the European Parliament and of the Council of 13 October 1998, relating to the quality of petrol and diesel fuels and amending Council Directive 93/12/EEC', to be published.
+Council of 13 October 1998, relating to the quality of petrol and diesel fuels and amending Council Directive 93/12/EEC', to be published.